sguox002/leetcode/leetcode-all.md

 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-965	Univalued Binary Tree    		67.6%	Easy	->>

+<<-979	Distribute Coins in Binary Tree    		69.2%	Medium
+given a binary tree with n nodes and n coins.
+In each move, you can choose two adjacent nodes and move one coin from one to the other.
+The coin initial distribution is given as tree node value. return the min number of operations to make each node one coin. postorder to get the sum of node value -1 (since we need 1) the steps from/to root is abs(sum).
+->>

+<<-987	Vertical Order Traversal of a Binary Tree    		37.2%	Medium	->>

+<<-988	Smallest String Starting From Leaf    		46.4%	Medium
+preorder
+->>

+<<-993	Cousins in Binary Tree    		52.1%	Easy	->>
 <<-998	Maximum Binary Tree II    		63.6%	Medium
 max tree: node value is greater than all nodes in its subtree. build from an array, if A[i] is the max, then A[i] will be the root, and left put in left subtree, right put in right subtree.